 An electronic seal is an important part of this multi-layered security system that protects against theft, smuggling and terrorism.
-With the various types of electronic seals combined with RFID it is possible to enhance container security as well as to and the global container supply chain will be described.
+With the various types of electronic seals combined with RFID it is possible to enhance container security as well as to operations for individual ports and on the global container supply chain.

 Another aim is to evaluate the increase in global container throughput and savings in time with use of eSeal technology.
-In the thesis a simplified model for container terminal trans-
+In the thesis a simplified model for container terminal transand the global container supply chain will be described.